ce24resch11001-iith/wrf-playground/02_Geographical_Data/MODIS_CGLC_LCZ.md

 # namelist.wps Configuration

+Activate CGLC-MODIS-LCZ using:

 ```fortran
 &geogrid
  geog_data_res = 'cglc_modis_lcz+default'
 /
 ```

-`+default` allows WPS to use default geographical datasets where CGLC-MODIS-LCZ coverage is unavailable.
+The `+default` option allows WPS to use default geographical datasets where CGLC-MODIS-LCZ coverage is unavailable.

 ---